 When Bratton moved Beck again to take over the detective bureau, he became problem-solver-in-chief, taking on the faulty fingerprint analysis debacle that was a department embarrassment, and then the rape kit backlog mess after that.
 Of the three finalists, he was the one openly talked about as Bratton’s choice to succeed him.

-(The other two finalists were Michael Moore, now the LAPD’s First Assistant Chief, and Jim McDonell, now the Los Angeles County Sheriff.)
+(The other two finalists were Michel Moore, now the LAPD’s First Assistant Chief, and Jim McDonell, now the Los Angeles County Sheriff.)